 Be open to trying new things

 The online landscape is constantly shifting as new trends emerge, so it’s beneficial to have an open mind and be prepared to try something new.
 If you’re used to producing lots of written content in PDF format, for instance, think about how you can incorporate video into your digital assets instead.

 One of the biggest advantages of using digital assets instead of PDFs is the ability to keep a close eye on real-time metrics.
 Tools like Foleon allow for the easy implementation of Google Analytics, which gives you a clear view of what content is working for your audience and what isn’t — right down to individual pages.
 From there, you can modify, iterate and plan future publications accordingly.

-Whether it's an eBook, catalog, brochure, magazine or something else, it’s not enough just to hit ‘publish’ and expect your audience to find your content on their own.
+Whether it's a white paper, catalog, brochure, magazine or something else, it’s not enough just to hit ‘publish’ and expect your audience to find your content on their own.
 Promotion is key.
 Whether through organic or paid channels, getting the word out is the only way to drive traffic and ensure your content is seen by the people that matter.
 Many marketers go by the 80/20 rule, which suggests that 80% of your time should be focused on promotion.

 Focus on interactivity

 The great thing about interactive sales and marketing collateral is that it is, well, interactive!
 So make use of the opportunity to involve and activate your audience.
 Quizzes, polls, embedded video and animations can make your assets feel more engaging.
-Including interactive forms (or even social login) can both help you gather leads and understand more about the users accessing your content.
+Including interactive forms can both help you gather leads and understand more about the users accessing your content.